Citrix DaaS

 Assign a drive letter to a write-back cache disk

-To assign a drive letter to write-back cache disk:
+To assign a drive letter to a write-back cache disk:

 1. Open the PowerShell window.